johnchervanev/gmail_auto_delete_trash/README.md

 ## Instructions

 1. Open the script in the [Google Apps Script Editor](https://script.google.com/).
+2. Copy and paste the script.
-2. Customize the `config` object with your Gmail account information and desired settings:
+3. Customize the `config` object with your Gmail account information and desired settings:
     ```javascript
     const config = {
       mymail: "your.email@gmail.com", // Your Gmail email address